alan-turing-institute/open-research-community-management/README.md

 These background works involve approaches for collaboration, maintenance and acknowledgment of community members' work.
 As the word 'background' suggests, such work often stay hidden and unsupported, especially if only one person is making them happen.

-Working in community spaces can be an overwhelming experience for individuals if they don't have access to a network of people who can support them in their work or opportunities to exchange best practices for community development.
+Working in community spaces can be an challenging experience for individuals if they don't have access to a network of people who can support them in their work or opportunities to exchange best practices for community development.
-The **Open Research Community Building** team provides such a space for connection, support and skill-building for the community managers and members in similar but differently-named roles, working in participatory and community-oriented projects.
+The **Open Research Community Building** team at The Alan Turing Institute provides such a space for connection, support and skill-building for the community managers and members working in participatory and community-oriented projects.

 ![the illustration shows three siloed groups of users, researchers and developers, who are connecing with each other based on commonly useful projects.](https://zenodo.org/api/iiif/v2/867e0f11-b7cb-460e-9c3b-487ac75ada36:1794300f-5dd7-47ac-af5a-007cc1b52bee:community-managers.jpg/full/750,/0/default.jpg)